briandconnelly/nicheconstruct/paper/03_results.md

 ## Negative Niche Construction is Critical to Cooperator Persistence

-Adaptations can negatively effect fitness in our model due to selection for sequentially-increasing allelic states and the circular arrangement of these alleles (see [Figure 1](#fig1)).
+In our model, an adaptation to a constructed aspect of the environment initiates a new instance of niche construction, leading to sequentially increasing allelic states across the adaptive loci.
+Under certain conditions, this construction always makes the constructor suboptimal for the niche it creates (see Box 1).
 This negative niche construction occurs when the number of adaptive alleles ($A$) does not divide evenly into the number of adaptive loci ($L$).
 In such a case, any sequence of integers on the circular genome will always contain a break in the sequence; that is, one locus with an allele that is not one less than the allele at the next locus.
 Given this unavoidable mismatch, any type that has fixed will always construct a niche that favors selection for a new type.